MedDAO-xyz/Documents/README.md

 ---
 description: >-
-  This documentation contains the specifications and supporting info for MedDAO v1.0 protocol and platform development.
+  This documentation contains the specifications and supporting info for the MedDAO protocol and platform development.
 ---

 # Overview